pvdz/heatfiler/README.md

 Alternatively you can visit [the github version](https://qfox.github.io/heatfiler/src/index.html#run,files,here) which is probably more up to date :)

+There is an example, you can [click here](https://qfox.github.io/heatfiler/src/#run,files,here,start) to immediately run it.

 I've also added three integration examples.
 Open one of:
 - http://heatfiler.qfox.nl/dragon/
 - http://heatfiler.qfox.nl/parallax/